Cudabear/ld30/README.md

-ld30
+LD30
 ====

-A web game for Ludum Dare 30 built using Phaser.
+Game for Ludum Dare 30 created using HMTL5 Canvas, Javascript, and Phaser.